pusher/docs/docs/channels/getting_started/javascript-realtime-user-list.md

 </html>
 ```

-This page will only work with an "auth endpoint" at `http://localhost:5000/pusher/auth`.
-The auth endpoint provides the `user_id` for each user.
-You'll create this auth endpoint next.
+This page will only work with an "authorization endpoint" at http://localhost:5000/pusher/auth.
+The authorization endpoint determines if a user can access a given channel and, in this case, also includes the user id in its reponse.
+You'll create this authorization endpoint next.
+Read more about it on the [Authorizing users page](/docs/channels/server_api/authorizing-users).

-# Create your auth endpoint server
+# Create your authorization endpoint server

-Your server should provide an endpoint `/pusher/auth` which reads the request's cookies to identify the user, then provides an auth token containing the user's `user_id`.
+Your server should provide an endpoint `/pusher/auth` which reads the request's cookies to identify the user, then provides an authorization token containing the user's `user_id`.
 Each example below uses one of the [official Pusher Channels server SDKs](/docs/channels/channels_libraries/libraries).

 ```js
 // server.js